 Use a little stress to your advantage.
 Stress is your body's warning mechanism — it's a signal that helps you prepare for something important that's about to happen.
 So use it to your advantage.
 Instead of reacting to the stress by dreading, complaining, or fretting about the test with friends, take an active approach.
 Let stress remind you to study well in advance of a test.
 Chances are, you'll keep your stress from spinning out of control.
 After all, nobody ever feels stressed out by thoughts that they might do well on a test.

 Ask for help.
-Although a little test anxiety can be a good thing, an overdose of it is another story entirely.
+Although a little test anxiety can be a good thing, an overdose of it is another story.
 If sitting for a test gets you so stressed out that your mind goes blank and causes you to miss answers that you know, then your level of test anxiety probably needs some attention.
-Your teacher, your school guidance counselor, or a tutor can be useful resources to talk to if you always get extreme test anxiety.
+Your teacher, a school guidance counselor, or a tutor can be good people to talk to test anxiety gets to be too much to handle

 Be prepared.
 Some students think that going to class is all it should take to learn and do well on tests.
-But there's much more to learning than just hoping to soak everything up in class.
-That's why good study habits and skills are so important — and why no amount of cramming or studying the night before a test can take the place of the deeper level of learning that happens over time with regular study.
+But there's much more to learning than just hoping to soak up everything in class.
+That's why good study habits and skills are so important — and why no amount of cramming or studying the night before a test can take the place of the deeper level of learning that happens over time with good study skills.

 Watch what you're thinking.
-If expecting to do well on a test can help you relax, what about when people expect they won't do well?
+If expecting to do well on a test can help you relax, what about if you expect you won't do well?
 Watch out for any negative messages you might be sending yourself about the test.
 They can contribute to your anxiety.

 Accept mistakes.
 Another thing you can do is to learn to keep mistakes in perspective — especially if you're a perfectionist or you tend to be hard on yourself.
 Everyone makes mistakes, and you may have even heard teachers or coaches refer to mistakes as "learning opportunities."
 Learning to tolerate small failures and mistakes — like that one problem you got wrong in the math pop quiz — is a valuable skill.